tensorflow/docs/site/en/api_docs/python/tf/orthogonal_initializer.md

-If the shape of the tensor to initialize is two-dimensional, it is initialized with an orthogonal matrix obtained from the QR decomposition of a matrix of random numbers drawn from a normal distribution.
+If the shape of the tensor to initialize is two-dimensional, it is initialized with an orthogonal matrix obtained from the QR decomposition of a matrix of uniform random numbers.
 If the matrix has fewer rows than columns then the output will have orthogonal rows.
 Otherwise, the output will have orthogonal columns.

 If the shape of the tensor to initialize is more than two-dimensional, a matrix of shape `(shape[0] * ... * shape[n - 2], shape[n - 1])`